ishuee/JS-practice/README.md

 # JS-practice
-repo for javasscript pracctice and learning
+repo for javasscript practice and learning